Kings Arms, York

-The Kings Arms is a pub lying by the River Ouse in the city centre of York, in England.
+The Kings Arms is a public house standing by the River Ouse in the city centre of York, England.

-The building lies across King's Staith from the River Ouse, on its corner with King Street.
-The building is the only surviving building to form part of First Water Lane, a medieval street that was demolished in a slum clearance program in 1852 and was rebuilt as King Street.
-A road sign on the building reads; "King Street (formerly Kergate)", as a tribute to the original medieval name of First Water Lane.
+The building lies across King's Staith from the River Ouse, at its corner with King Street.
+It is the only surviving structure that formed part of First Water Lane, a medieval street demolished during a slum-clearance programme in 1852 and rebuilt as King Street.
+A road sign on the building reads "King Street (formerly Kergate)", acknowledging the original medieval name of First Water Lane.